-The National Aquarium of New Zealand is a feature on Napier’s Marine Parade (along with everything else on Marine Parade!) and is home to a wide range of saltwater, freshwater and land animal exhibits.
-The Arataki Honey Centre in Havelock North is an enjoyable experience for all ages to visit and learn about bees and honey!
+The National Aquarium of New Zealand is home to a wide range of saltwater, freshwater and land animal exhibits, while Arataki Honey Centre in Havelock North is an enjoyable experience for all ages to visit and learn about bees and honey!

 Where to eat with kids

 These are some of our favourite places for families to refuel, ranging from unique cafés with sweet shops to full restaurants with playgrounds for kids.
 There's bound to be something here for even the fussiest eaters: